Introduction to Yanagihashi Kabuki – the one and only kabuki in Koriyama City, Fukushima Prefecture

 Yanagihashi Kabuki

-(↑ Stalls at the venue.
-You can try goldfish scooping.
-Children and adults enjoy the festival for one limited night.)
+↑ Stalls at the venue offer activities like goldfish scooping.
+Both children and adults can enjoy the festival for this one special night.

-<History: From the emergence of Yanagihashi Kabuki to the establishment of Yanagihashi Kabuki Preservation Society>
+History: From the Origins of Yanagihashi Kabuki to the Formation of the Yanagihashi Kabuki Preservation Society

 1810